innoq/cards42org/_descriptions_EN/card03_adr.md

 * Title: What decision is at stake?
 * Status: What is the status of the ADR?
 List rejected or obsolete ADRs!
 * Context: Why decide now?
 What were the circumstances?
-* Decision: What was the decision, what were the alternatives?
+* Decision: What was the decision and what were the alternatives?
-* Consequences: With which advantages and disadvantages do we want to live with from now on?
+* Consequences: With which advantages and disadvantages do we want to live from now on?

 **More information**